Little Women's Melissa Hancock Pleads Guilty to Misdemeanor Charges in Fatal Car Crash: Report

-Melissa Hancock, who was featured on Little Women: Atlanta, reportedly pleaded guilty on Friday to two misdemeanor charges relating to a fatal car crash in November 2017.
+Melissa Hancock, who was featured on Little Women: Atlanta, reportedly pleaded no contest on Friday to two misdemeanor charges relating to a fatal car crash in November 2017.

-According to the Virginian-Pilot, Hancock, 25, pleaded guilty in Virginia Beach Circuit Court on Friday and was fined $150 for the two misdemeanors charges: driving the wrong way on Interstate 264 and failing to obey a highway sign.
+According to the Virginian-Pilot, Hancock, 25, pleaded in Virginia Beach Circuit Court on Friday and was fined $150 for the two misdemeanors charges: driving the wrong way on Interstate 264 and failing to obey a highway sign.
 The newspaper also reported that Hancock still faces a felony manslaughter charge, which carries a maximum sentence of 20 years in prison.

 Hancock was arrested in November for allegedly driving under the influence in a fatal car crash in Virginia Beach.
 The public relations director for the Virginia State Police previously told PEOPLE the two-vehicle crash involving a wrong way driver occurred around 2 a.m.